-Even though they're noncancerous, it's important that you continue to follow up with your doctor.
+Even though they aren’t cancerous, it's important that you continue to follow up with your doctor.
 In rare cases, these tumors can become cancerous.

 This is the most common kind of brain tumor.
 About one-third of them are this type.

-Women are twice as likely as men to get meningioma.
+Women are twice as likely as men to get meningiomas.
 You may be more likely to get this tumor if you:

 - Were exposed to high doses of radiation